python-cffi/cffi/doc/source/cdef.rst

 ``cdef()`` at various places, in order to ask the C compiler to fill in the details.
 These places are:

-*  structure declarations: any ``struct { }`` that ends with "``...;``" as
+*  structure declarations: any ``struct { }`` or ``union { }`` that ends
-   the last "field" is
-   partial: it may be missing fields and/or have them declared out of order.
-   This declaration will be corrected by the compiler.
+   with "``...;``" as the last "field" is partial: it may be missing fields, have them declared out of order, use non-standard alignment, etc.  Precisely, the field offsets, total struct size, and total struct alignment deduced by looking at the ``cdef`` are not relied upon and will instead be corrected by the compiler.
 (But note that you can only access fields that you declared, not others.)
 Any ``struct`` declaration which doesn't use "``...``" is assumed to be exact, but this is
    checked: you get an error if it is not correct.